avishaan/codehatcher.github.io/_posts/2019-04-19-backlog-story-delivery.md

 title: "Efficient Development and Delivery by the Engineering Team"
 excerpt: "Process of developing and delivering backlog stories as a cohesive and efficient engineering team"
 categories:
-  - Management
+  - engineering execution
 tags:
-  - Engineering Management
+  - engineering execution
 toc: true
 toc_sticky: true
 ---